apache/inlong-website/docs/modules/dataproxy/architecture.md

 	public void snapshot(String domain, List itemValues);

-  The field of MetricItemValue.dimensions has these key(The fields of DataProxyMetricItem defined by the Annotation "@Dimension"):
+  The field of MetricItemValue.dimensions has these dimensions(The fields of DataProxyMetricItem defined by the Annotation "@Dimension"):

 	public String clusterId:			DataProxy cluster ID.
 	public String sourceId:			DataProxy source component name.